LBHackney-IT/lbh-frontend/docs/developing/installing-from-npm.md

 ### Import individual components (optional)

-If you are only using a small number of components, or want to experiment with shrinking the size of your production CSS files, you can import components one-by-one.
+If you are only using a small number of components, or want to experiment with shrinking your production CSS files, you can import components one-by-one.

 For example, importing the [button](https://design-system.hackney.gov.uk/components/button) looks like: